 (The Lichtental parish church)

-Emperor Charles VI laid the foundation stone for the Schubertkirche in 1712, though nobody at that ceremony probably imagined quite what that building would eventually go through.
+Emperor Charles VI laid the foundation stone in 1712 for what would become known as the Schubertkirche, though nobody at that ceremony probably imagined quite what the building would eventually experience.

-A reconstruction and expansion project a few decades after construction is par for the course for old churches.
+A reconstruction and expansion project a few decades after construction is, of course, par for the course for old churches.

 However, an explosion at a nearby gunpowder facility, floods, the Napoleonic occupation of Vienna, and WWII bombing raids don’t normally trouble most places of worship.
-The Schubertkirche survived all of these, though.
+The church survived all of these, though.

-The connection to Schubert began with his father, who married here in 1785 and ran the parish school.
-Schubert himself was born three streets away and christened in the church in February 1797.
+Well, the connection began with his father, who married here in 1785 and ran the parish school.
+Schubert himself was born just three streets away and christened in the church in February 1797.

 The famous composer subsequently sang in the choir, played the organ and other instruments during recitals and, eventually, composed and conducted music for the church itself.